ArmePvP/My_personal_rpg_game_with_gpt/README.md

 # My_personal_rpg_game_with_gpt

+Inside in RELEASE.py
+Put your api_key from openai in "client = OpenAI(api_key = "API_KEY")"

 To start use
-Minimum: python 3.10
+Minimum: python 3.13.3

-and install openai with:
+And install openai with:
 pip install openai